ignition-devs/ignition-api-8.1/CONTRIBUTING.md

 ## Getting ready to contribute

-In **ignition-api** we rely on Python 2.7.18 for development, and Python 3.10 to run tests and style checks with `pre-commit` and `tox`.
+For **ignition-api** we rely on Python 2.7.18 for development, and Python 3.10 to run tests and style checks with `pre-commit` and `tox`.

 ### Setting up your local environment